Rebalancing Positions

 set_target_shares(ctxs, {symbol: target for symbol in ctxs.keys()})

-Now that we have implemented the rebalance function, the next step is to backtest our rebalancing strategy using five different stocks in our portfolio.
+Now that we have implemented the rebalance function, the next step is to backtest our rebalancing strategy using a portfolio of five stocks.
 To process all stocks at once on each bar of data, we will use the Strategy#set_after_exec method:

 [5]: